Nuuanu Park Place

 No analysis available

-I searched the remarks for explicit short-term rental indicators such as STR allowed, vacation rental, NUC, TVU, or hotel-style rental permissions, and found none.
-The listings describe the building as pet friendly and investor/owner-occupant friendly, but nothing about short-term rental legality.
-With no evidence of STR allowance, this is marked false.
+I searched for explicit short-term rental indicators such as STR allowed, vacation rental, NUC, TVU, or hotel-style rental permissions and found none.
+Because there is no remark showing STR permission, this is treated as not evidenced in the public remarks.

-I looked for hotel rental pool references such as hotel pool, hotel rental program, managed by hotel, or branded pool participation and found none.
-Because the public remarks do not support short-term rental allowance, hotel pool participation cannot apply here.
-This is therefore false.
+I looked for hotel rental pool references such as hotel pool, hotel rental program, branded pool participation, or managed-by-hotel language and found none.
+Since there is no evidence that STR is allowed, hotel pool participation must be false.

 No analysis available